-This is achieved by grouping all active nodes of the same column class24 together and within each group ordering the active nodes by their distance from the start of the document (earlier ones first).
-Given a badness function as the one defined by (2) this means, that if the material that is put into the column is already been stretched out, the badness will get worse if we put less material in.
+This is achieved by grouping all active nodes of the same column $class^{\ddagger\ddagger\ddagger}$ together and within each group ordering the active nodes by their distance from the start of the document (earlier ones first).
+Given a badness function as the one defined by (2), this means that if the material that is put into the column is already been stretched out, the badness will get worse if we put less material in.

 Thus, as long as \mathcal{P}{b_i} is not a forced break and we are already stretching we do not need to consider any further active node in the current column class as it will have a worse badness.
-This will speed up the algorithm considerably especially if there is only a single column class.
+This will speed up the algorithm considerably, especially if there is only a single-column class.
+Otherwise, if $\beta = \infty$, we remove the active node a as it is too far away from b_i and cannot form a feasible solution with this or any later breakpoint.

-- Otherwise, if $\beta = \infty$ we remove the active node a as it is too far away from b_i and can't form a feasible solution with this or any later breakpoint. - In either case, if \mathcal{P}{b_i} is a forced break we also remove the active node a as it cannot form a column with a later breakpoint.
-Because of this necessary housekeeping we can't end the loop prematurely in case of forced breaks. - Then we move to the next active node unless the loop ended prematurely above in which case we move to the first active node in the next column class if any.
+In either case, if \mathcal{P}{b_i} is a forced break, we also remove the active node a as it cannot form a column with a later breakpoint.
+Because of this necessary housekeeping, we cannot end the loop prematurely in case of forced breaks.

+Then, we move to the next active node unless the loop ended prematurely above, in which case we move to the first active node in the next column class if any.

-Once all active nodes are processed we determine $b{after(i)}$ so that the total height, stretch and shrink from the beginning of the document to this breakpoint can be calculated for any newly created active nodes associated with b_i .
+Once all active nodes are processed, we determine $b{after(i)}$ so that the total height, stretch, and shrink from the beginning of the document to this breakpoint can be calculated for any newly created active nodes associated with b_i .

-We then look at all the newly collected candidate solutions ending in b_i and for each different column k we select the best candidate (having the smallest value of $\sum{\ell=1}^{k} Q$) and record a new active node for it.
-Infeasible candidate solutions with $c{\text{tolerance}} < \beta \leq \infty$ will
+We then look at all the newly collected candidate solutions ending in b_i , and for each different column k, we select the best candidate (having the smallest value of $\sum{\ell=1}^{k} Q$) and record a new active node for it.
+Infeasible candidate solutions with $c{\text{tolerance}} < \beta \leq \infty$ will normally be thrown away at this point unless they are the only way to proceed, ie, if without one of them the active list would end up being empty.